Upper respiratory infection (URI)

-An upper respiratory infection (URI) is a contagious infection of your upper respiratory tract, caused by bacteria or a virus.
+An upper respiratory infection (URI) is a contagious infection of your upper respiratory tract (including your nasal passages, sinuses, and throat), and is caused by bacteria or a virus.

 The most common URI?
 The common cold